codesmith-ahmad/cobol-project-3/README.md

 Our main program is called STUDENT-REPORT.
+STUDENT-REPORT calls MODULE-1 to convert STUFILE.txt to STUFILE.dat.
+STUDENT-REPORT should then read STUFILE.dat and create an interactive screen where the user can update (rewrite) an entry with a provided key.

 **Summary**: